zng-ui/zng/TODO/topics/Canvas.md

 # Canvas TODO

-- Implement canvas API in `zero-ui-view-api`, it should communicate in real time, each command send over IPC without blocking the main loop.
+- Implement canvas API in `zero-ui-view-api`,
+- It should communicate in real time, each command send over IPC without blocking the main loop?

 - Use `pathfinder_canvas`, it should work well with `webrender` as it is a servo project.
     - Check if we can use `swgl` with `pathfinder` or any software renderer.